garrandall/popular-music-data/tracks/he-s-the-greatest-dancer-sister-sledge.md

 My crÃ¨me de la crÃ¨me, please take me home

-He wears the finest clothes, the best designers, heaven knows Ooh, from his head down to his toes
+He wears the finest clothes, the best designers, heaven knows Oh from his head down to his toes
 Halston, Gucci, Fiorucci, he looks like a still
 That man is dressed to kill